Ukrainians plead for Mariupol rescue; Russian advance crawls

 In other developments:

-But Western military analysts suggested that Moscow’s offensive in the Donbas region, which includes Mariupol, was going much slower than planned.
-So far, Russia’s troops and the separatists appeared to have made only minor gains in the month since Moscow said it would focus its military strength in the east.
+But Western military analysts suggested that the offensive in the Donbas region, which includes Mariupol, was going much slower than planned.
+So far, Russian troops and the separatists appeared to have made only minor gains in the month since Moscow said it would focus its military strength in the east.

 Numerically, Russia’s military manpower vastly exceeds Ukraine’s.
 In the days before the war began, Western intelligence estimated Russia had positioned near the border as many as 190,000 troops; Ukraine’s standing military totals about 200,000, spread throughout the country.